 Alyssa V. Phillips

 Alyssa is passionate about giving back to her community and enjoys volunteering when time allows.
-Alyssa has taken on her challenges with a positive attitude and pushed to climbed every mountain she has faced with a smile.
+Alyssa has taken on her challenges with a positive attitude and pushed herself to climb every mountain she has faced with a smile.
 Alyssa is the driving force behind Alyssa V Phillips Foundation.
-Alyssa believes that in order to reach maximum independence an individual must first be accepted and included in society and part of creating an environment of inclusiveness (especially in the preteen and teenage years) is dispelling with any myths or concerns through education.
-Alyssa provides direction on day to day matters of the foundation.
+Alyssa believes that in order to reach maximum independence an individual must first be accepted and included in society and part of creating an environment of inclusiveness (especially in the preteen and teenage years) is dispelling any myths or concerns through education.
+Alyssa provides direction on day-to-day matters of the foundation.

 Board of Directors

 Michelle serves as the Chief Executive of the Alyssa V Phillips Foundation, overseeing all operations including grant management, fundraising, new programs, social media, and the website.
 Michelle is the parent of an 18-year-old daughter diagnosed with cerebral palsy and is passionate about raising awareness for individuals with cerebral palsy in the community.
 Michelle and her daughter, Alyssa, have been featured in Tarrant County Star, Society Magazine, Simply Westlake as well as other publications raising awareness for individuals with cerebral palsy.

 Paul helps direct the strategy and financial operations of the Alyssa V Phillips Foundation and leads the organization in the areas of financial management, grant management, fundraising, and corporate sponsorship.
 Paul is a parent of a 17-year-old daughter diagnosed with cerebral palsy, Alyssa.
 Paul and Alyssa have attended conferences raising awareness about individuals with cerebral palsy and the Alyssa V. Phillips Foundation.